algorithmiaio/dev-center/_pages/event-flows.md

 ---

 **Q**: Is there a way to get an overview of all the Event Flows that I've configured?<br/>
 **A**: Yes.
 The `users` API provides functionality for listing all Event Flows configured for algorithms owned by a specific acount.
 To list the Event Flows, you'll first need to get the value of your user ID.
 With this ID, you can then query the `event-listeners` endpoint to list your configured Event Flows.
 You can use the commands below to achieve this.
+Note that the Algorithmia platform is only aware of native Event Flow configurations, so any message broker connections that are established via external SDKs from within an algorithm's code won't be listed.

 This first command can be used to get your user ID.
 Note that this endpoint requires an [admin API key](/developers/glossary/#admin-api-key) `ADMIN_API_KEY` and you'll need to replace `CLUSTER_DOMAIN` and `ACCOUNT_NAME` with your [cluster domain](/developers/glossary/#cluster-domain) and your [account](/developers/glossary/#account) name, respectively.